 Cetirizine is generally a safe drug, and you are unlikely to do harm if you give your child an extra dose of cetirizine by mistake.
-If you are worried that you may have given your child too much, contact your doctor or local NHS services (details at end of leaflet).
+If you are worried that you may have given your child too much, contact your doctor or local NHS services (111 in England and Scotland; 0845 4647 in Wales).
 Have the medicine packet with you if you telephone for advice.